skillrepos/copilot-hands-on/labs.md

 ![Asking how to run](./images/ac35.png?raw=true "Asking how to run")
 <br><br>

-5. In the Chat output, you'll see it reference a command to start the server and one to run an example usage script.
-Hover over the command to start the server.
+5. In the Chat output, you'll see it reference one or two commands to start the server and one to run an example usage script.
+Hover over the command(s) to start the server.
 If you see a popup icon that looks like a terminal, click on that to insert it into the terminal.
 If you don't see a terminal icon when you hover over it, click on the "..." at the end of the popup and select "Insert into terminal".
 (If you see additional "[" "]" or other characters in the command, just ignore them and enter the "python app" command.)

 ![Enter command to start server](./images/ac36.png?raw=true "Enter command to start server")
 <br><br>